-If you're in the market for a house, it's critical to evaluate just how much house you can really afford to buy.
-For starters, it's a question that mortgage lenders seek to answer before qualifying you for a mortgage.
-To get an answer, you might apply some formulas lenders use, like the front-end and back-end ratios.
+If you're in the market for a house, you need to evaluate just how much house you can really afford to buy.
+Lenders will seek that answer before they qualify you for a mortgage.
+To get the answer on your own, you might apply some formulas that the lenders will use -- like the front-end and back-end ratios.
 The front-end ratio addresses your ability to afford mortgage payments, and the back-end ratio addresses your debt load.
-Let's look at an example:
+Let's look at an example.

 Imagine that your gross income is $4,000 per month and you owe $1,000 per month in debt -- perhaps for your car, student loans, and some credit card debt.

 Lenders will typically want you to spend no more than 29% or 30% of your income on your mortgage.
 This is the front-end ratio.
 In this example, 29% of $4,000 is roughly $1,200, so a lender might assume that you can reasonably pay as much as $1,200 per month in mortgage payments.

 Meanwhile, your debt payment-to-income ratio is $1,000 divided by $4,000, or 25%.
 Lenders will balk if much more than 40% of your income is going toward debt.